trauma and emdr therapist san antonio

 EMDR Therapy can reach different parts of your brain where talk therapy alone just can't reach or affect as much.
 This can help you leave the past in the past where it belongs.

-This therapy isn't appropriate for everyone and you'll need to be willing to possibly experience strong feelings and upsetting thoughts that sometimes happen during sessions.
-I will guide you through this and we will go at a pace that's comfortable and best for you!
+This therapy isn't right for everyone and you'll need to be willing to possibly experience strong feelings and upsetting thoughts that sometimes happen during and after sessions.

 What does EMDR treat?